ldcostanzo/ldcostanzo/README.md

 🕶️ Welcome to My Cyber Lair 🕶️
 👩‍💻 I'm a Cyber Hackademy student 👩‍💻

-"I try to make the world a batter place one line of code at a time"
+"I try to make the world a safe place one line of code at a time"

 🚀 Ethical Hacker | 🛡️ Cybersecurity Enthusiast | 👨‍💻 Coder